As Glennon Melton says: “Life is brutiful , both brutal and beautiful”.

 The good news is that even though our energy level is finite, it is renewable.
 The key is to detect where we are leaking energy and learn how to manage it, for this situation cannot go on forever and will catch up with us leaving us empty.
 That way to renew energy is by paying attention and taking care of ourselves.

 It’s not a good idea to be borrowing energy instead of renewing it.
 We borrow energy from coffee, energy drinks, drugs or sheer willpower.
+We can also borrow energy from other people.
 Energy comes from within and replenishes from within.
 It’s a better idea to identify whatever quantity is it you have already and spend accordingly.
 If you are low on energy you need to slow down.
 It is ok to do that.

 Fatigue is also a sign that life changes are in order.
 Learning to say no, going out to nature, respecting sleep, and even taking small breaks when other things are not possible (like five minutes outside, five minutes breathing deeply, five minutes in the sun) might make a huge difference.
 Identifying and preventing energy leaks is a subject worthy of our attention because chronic fatigue takes a very long time to heal, so we might as well do everything in our power to prevent it.